Our 2025 New Zealand Tax Facts brochure

 28% |

 Both thresholds must be met for the rate to apply.
-Row two applies if Row one thresholds are not met.
+Row two applies if Row one thresholds not met.
 Income is measured for either of the past two years.
-Trust, corporate and non-resident investors are subject to rates of between 0% and 30%, depending on the type of entity and other relevant circumstances.
+Trust, corporate and non-resident investors are subject to rates of between 0% and 30%, depending on type of entity and other relevant circumstances.
 Please seek professional advice.

 Quarters between |